 1. Identify Problem Areas

 Crickets are most active at night, so their chirping will often give away their hiding spots.
-Look for them in dark, damp areas such as basements, garages, and crawl spaces.
+Look for them in dark, damp areas such as basements, garages, crawl spaces, and around pet food or food you have left out.
 They may also hide in closets, under furniture, or behind appliances.
 To help identify a cricket, first look for the long antennae that they have.

 2. Apply Diatomaceous Earth